SpineEventEngine/SpineEventEngine.github.io/AUTHORING.md

 # Adding collapsible list for sidebar navigation

-For collapsible categories we use [Bootstrap](https://getbootstrap.com/docs/3.3/javascript/#collapse) JS component.
+For collapsible categories we use the Bootstrap [Collapse](https://getbootstrap.com/docs/4.0/components/collapse/) component.

 To add a collapsible category use the following code:
 ```